I graduated as a biologist in 2005 from the University of Szeged, Hungary with a specialisation of plant cell biology and plant stress physiology.

 Diatoms possess effective photoprotection mechanisms, which may involve reorganizations in the photosynthetic machinery.
 We have shown earlier, by using circular dichroism(CD) spectroscopy, that in Phaeodactylum tricornutumthe pigment-protein complexes are arranged into chiral macrodomains, which have been proposed to be associated with the multilamellar organization of the thylakoid membranes and shown to be capable of undergoing light-induced reversible reorganizations (Szabo et al. Photosynth Res 95: 237, 2008).
 Recently, by using small-angle neutron scattering (SANS) on the same algal cells we have determined the repeat distances and revealed reversible light-induced reorganizations in the lamellar order of thylakoids (Nagy et al. Biochem J 436: 225, 2011).
 In this study, we show that in moderately heat-treated samples, the weakening of the lamellar order is accompanied by the diminishment of the psi-type CD signal associated with the long-range chiral order of the chromophores (psi, polymer or salt-induced).
 Further, we show that the light-induced reversible increase in the psi-type CD is associated with swelling in the membrane system, with magnitudes larger in high light than in low light.
 In contrast, shrinkage of the membrane system, induced by sorbitol, brings about a decrease in the psi-type CD signal; this shrinkage also diminishes the non-photochemical quenching capability of the cells.
 These data shed light on the origin of the psi-type CD signal, and confirm that both CD spectroscopy and SANS provide valuable information on the macro-organization of the thylakoid membranes and their dynamic properties; these parameters are evidently of interest with regard to the photoprotection in whole algal cells.

-Velikova, V, Varkonyi, Z, Szabo, M, Maslenkova, L, Nogues, I, Kovacs, L, Peeva, V, Busheva, M, Garab, G, Sharkey, TD & Loreto, F 2011, 'Increased thermostability of thylakoid membranes in isoprene-emitting leaves probed with three biophysical techniques', Plant Physiology, vol. 157, pp. 905-916.View/Download from: UTS OPUS or Publisher's site
+Velikova, V, Varkonyi, Z, Szabo, M, Maslenkova, L, Nogues, I, Kovacs, L, Peeva, V, Busheva, M, Garab, G, Sharkey, TD & Loreto, F 2011, 'Increased thermostability of thylakoid membranes in isoprene-emitting leaves probed with three biophysical techniques', Plant Physiology, vol. 157, pp. 905-916.View/Download from: Publisher's site

 Three biophysical approaches were used to get insight into increased thermostability of thylakoid membranes in isoprene- emittingplants.Arabidopsis (Arabidopsis thaliana) plants genetically modified to make isoprene and Platanus orientalis leaves, in which isoprene emission was chemically inhibited, were used.
 First, in the circular dichroism spectrum the transition temperature of the main band at 694 nm was higher in the presence of isoprene, indicating that the heat stability of chiral macrodomains of chloroplast membranes, and specifically the stability of ordered arrays of light-harvesting complex IIphotosystem II in the stacked region of the thylakoid grana, was improved in the presence of isoprene.
 Second, the decay of electrochromic absorbance changes resulting from the electric field component of the proton motive force (DA515) was evaluated following single-turnover saturating flashes.
 The decay of DA515 was faster in the absence of isoprene when leaves of Arabidopsis and Platanus were exposed to high temperature, indicating that isoprene protects the thylakoid membranes against leakiness at elevated temperature.
 Finally, thermoluminescence measurements revealed that S2QB 2 charge recombination was shifted to higher temperature in Arabidopsis and Platanus plants in the presence of isoprene, indicating higher activation energy for S2QB 2 redox pair, which enables isoprene-emitting plants to perform efficient primary photochemistry of photosystem II even at higher temperatures.
 The data provide biophysical evidence that isoprene improves the integrity and functionality of the thylakoid membranes at high temperature.
 These results contribute to our understanding of isoprene mechanism of action in plant protection against environmental stresses.

-Szabo, M, Premvardhan, L, Lepetit, B, Goss, R, Wilhelm, C & Garab, G 2010, 'Functional heterogeneity of the fucoxanthins and fucoxanthin-chlorophyll proteins in diatom cells revealed by their electrochromic response and fluorescence and linear dichroism spectra', Chemical Physics, vol. 373, no. 1-2, pp. 110-114.View/Download from: UTS OPUS or Publisher's site
+Szabo, M, Premvardhan, L, Lepetit, B, Goss, R, Wilhelm, C & Garab, G 2010, 'Functional heterogeneity of the fucoxanthins and fucoxanthin-chlorophyll proteins in diatom cells revealed by their electrochromic response and fluorescence and linear dichroism spectra', Chemical Physics, vol. 373, no. 1-2, pp. 110-114.View/Download from: Publisher's site

 Electrochromic transient, liner dichroism and 77 K fluorescence excitation and emission spectra show that fucoxanthins and fucoxanthin-chlorophyll proteins exhibit functional heterogeneity in diatom cells.